MBA Admissions Coaching

 Adrienne received her English PhD from Harvard University, her MFA from the Iowa Writers' Workshop, and her BA from Princeton University.
 She is a nonfiction writer and poet, and teaches in the Writing Program at Princeton University.

-Ian grew up and went to high school in Lima, Peru.
-After graduation, he moved to Australia to study Economics and Finance at the University of Melbourne, specializing in quantitative analysis in economics and numerical techniques.
-Although he complet...
+Ian studied Economics and Finance at the University of Melbourne, specializing in quantitative analysis in economics and numerical techniques.
+He recently obtained his MBA from Columbia Business School.

-Cecilia is French American, has lived in 8 different countries, and speaks 4 languages fluently (English, French, Spanish and Portuguese).
-Cecilia attended SciencesPo in Paris where she received both an undergraduate degree in Political Science and a...
+Cecilia has lived in 8 different countries and speaks 4 languages fluently.
+She attended SciencesPo in Paris, where she received an undergraduate degree in Political Science and a dual graduate degree in Finance and Strategy.
+She's now pursuing an MBA in Tech & Strategy at Columbia Business School.

 “We worked on my early decision MBA application essay, and Susan taught me how to write with a level of clarity and succinctness that I would have never been able to achieve on my own in such a short amount of time.
 It was extremely helpful to have her review my writing and provide suggestions on what to trim and what language I should revise.”